 What are the keys, then, to “effective prayer”?

 - Pray from the Heart, NOT by “rote (memorized/mechanical)”.
+FERVENT PRAYER moves the heart of God.
 Jesus wants us to share our heart with Him.
 (Matthew 6:7)

-- Pray in Faith, BELIEVING that Jesus HEARS you , and that He will answer your prayer according to HIS Will.
-Don’t ever assume your prayer just went into the black hole of nothingness.
+- Pray in Faith, BELIEVING that Jesus HEARS us , and that He will answer our prayers according to HIS Will.
+We shouldn’t ever our prayer just went into the black hole of nothingness.
 Believe Jesus is on the other end of the phone line!
 (James 5:15)

 - Confess sin during prayer time.
-Unconfessed sin is like dialing up Jesus on the Phone, but then discovering that there’s a blockage in the signal and you can’t get through.
-Confess your sin, and the blockage will be removed, and Jesus will clearly hear your prayer!
+Unconfessed sin is like dialing up Jesus on the Phone, but then discovering that there’s a blockage in the signal and we can’t get through.
+If we confess our sin, the blockage will be removed, and Jesus will clearly hear our prayers!
 (Psalm 66:18)